 The Lanark County section is now completely open and ready to enjoy.

-The Renfrew County section currently not open to ATVs until it dries out more completely.
-Users looking to go through Pembroke will need to travel road systems or use RCATV trails: permit required.
+ATV users in the Renfrew County section are not required to have a permit at this time.
+However, ATVers looking to go through Pembroke will need to travel road systems or use RCATV trails: permit required.

 The map on this webpage shows areas that have received upgrades.
 It is not meant to act as an "open/closed" map at this time (like a snowmobile trails condition map).

 Be sure to check the map page to ensure that you are not trespassing on closed (or non-upgraded) trail sections.

 One of the biggest Algonquin Trail builds by the County of Renfrew will be starting this week!
 Twenty-one kilometres of the trail, from Renfrew to Cobden, will be graded, packed, and an application of stone dust to make this multi-use trail even more usable by all authorized users.
 This will complete the Ottawa Valley Recreational Trail/Algonquin Trail from Smiths Falls to just past the Village of Cobden..

 The 296km Ottawa Valley Recreational Trail is a multi-use corridor that stretches from near Smiths Falls to just shy of Mattawa, passing through Lanark County, Renfrew County (where it is also known as the Algonquin Trail) and Papineau-Cameron Township.